GannaSachkova/project3_cook_book/README.md

 - [Heroku](www.heroku.com) - Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps — we're the fastest way to go from idea to URL, bypassing all those infrastructure headaches;

-- [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo section of this README files;

 - [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;

 - [Moqups](https://moqups.com/) - Online tool that was used to create wireframes.